rocketman051894/LoraSMS/README.md

 The current interface to the device is over bluetooth and through an Android app.
 This project is stil very much in development and is not working as of yet.

+Hardware:
+These project files were created in Altium
+-First board made
+-Reworks added
+-Working on second rev

+Firmware:
+This was created in Atmel Studio
+-Bluetooth interface: works
+-Lora SPI interface: Doesn't work

+Android:
+Code written in Android Studio
+-First stab